 The first thing the local authority will do is ask the family court to make a temporary court order, called an ‘interim care order’.
 Then the local authority social worker will investigate the child’s welfare and suggest a ‘care plan’.
 The care plan outlines what they think should happen to the child, including whether they think the child should be taken into care or stay in the family.
 The care plan will be given to the family court to help it make the final decision about what should happen to the child.

 If you have further questions regarding care proceedings or if you require legal advice about care proceedings, please call 01204 377 600 and speak with AFG LAW’s expert family law team who can help.
-Alternatively, you can email us at firstname.lastname@example.org
+Alternatively, you can email us firstname.lastname@example.org.

 We are also accredited members of The Law Society’s Children Law Accreditation Scheme.